Laugavegur Hiking Trail in Iceland | Online Guide

 Food, water and services

 A new restaurant is now open by the Álftavatn camp on the Laugavegur Hiking Trail.
-The restaurant is located in the second camp on the trail about 24 kilometres from Landmannalaugar, 12 kilometres from the Hrafntinnusker hut.
+The restaurant is located in the second camp on the trail about 24 kilometres from Landmannalaugar and 12 kilometres from the Hrafntinnusker hut.

 Laugavegur Trek Restaurant at Lake Álftavatn